erasmus-without-paper/ewp-specs-api-ounits/README.md

 ### `department_id` (repeatable, required)

-A list of department identifiers.
+A list of department identifiers (max 500 items).

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.